BFM Times

 Quantum Computing Poses These Risks to Bitcoin Users

 The most significant risk from quantum computing is its speed.
-Unlike traditional computers, quantum computers can process data at a vast scale, which means that even by trial and error, a Bitcoin public key would eventually yield a private key, leading to the complete draining of that address or wallet.
+Unlike traditional computers, quantum computers can process data at a vast scale, which means that even by trial and error, a BTC public key would eventually yield a private key, leading to the complete draining of that address or wallet.

 🚨 Google's new Quantum Computer completes the task in 6 seconds that would have taken one of the world's best computers 47 years.